tomikoski/tk0-hardware/glitching/README.md

  ![NANO](NANO.jpg "NANO")
  ![UNO](UNO.jpg "UNO")

-1. Once successful, one should see something like:
+1. Once successful, one should see something like this in terminal:
 ```
 ...
 Loop 1, counter=9